MobMonRob/CameraSelectionRobot/README.md

 - Make sure that both computers use the same port.
 Currently they use the port 5555.

 ## How to run
+This section explains how to run both programs in both computers, the server computer and the client computer.

 ### Server
 Run Server.jar